denten-books/plain-text/main.md

-conversation about digital media.[^ln1-maley] For example, in a popular book about what a "well-informed person should know about computers," Brian Kernighan writes about "analog" as something meant to convey "the idea of values that change smoothly as something else changes [@kernighan_d_2011, 526]."
+conversation about digital media.[^ln1-maley] For example, in a popular book about what a "well-informed person should know about computers," Brian Kernighan writes about "analog" as something meant to convey "the idea of values that change smoothly as something else changes" [@kernighan_d_2011, 526].
 Much of the world is analog, Kernighan explains.
 A water tap, a pen, or a car steering wheel are all examples of analog interfaces.
 For example, when riding a bicycle, turning the handlebars one way results in a corresponding motion of the machine.
 This motion is smooth.
 Compare that with the action of a